• Skip to primary navigation

 As always, please check the recipe card for the quantities.

-Ingredients for dosakaya pachadi cucumber salad placed in white bowls and placed on a wooden board.
+Ingredients for dosakaya mukkala pachadi are placed in small bowls and arranged on a grey textured background.

-Cucumber (of course!): My mum uses the Asian cucumber, also known as kheera for this recipe.
+Cucumber (of course!): Traditionally, this chutney is made with yellow cucumber, My mum uses the Asian cucumber, also known as keera.
 I use regular English cucumbers.

 Spice powders: The layers of flavor in this dish come from mustard powder (see note below on how to make it at home), red chili powder, toasted sesame seeds powder (again, note below explains how to make it), and turmeric.